hzy033212/Data-Analyze-Project/ReadMe.md

 ##### Data Visulization:

-Just open it and test -> HW_House_Price_Visulization.html Take care to use only Chrome and it is better to first up a server:
+Just open it and test -> HW_House_Price_Visulization.html Take care to use only Chrome and it is better to first

+install a server:
 > npm install http-server -g
+Then up a server:
 > http-server &

 on the folder you put these files in.